open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 ]
 ```

-You can also set the priority of the hook by add key `priority` to `'NORMAL'` or `'HIGHEST'` as below
+You can also set the priority of the hook by adding key `priority` to `'NORMAL'` or `'HIGHEST'` as below

 ```python
 custom_hooks = [